 Another timely and relevant benefit that is offered by a high performance 100% pure synthetic oil would be an environmental benefit.
 Unfortunately, each year, there are millions of gallons of engine oil that are burned off through the exhaust of vehicles, thus leading to emission pollution.

 As stated earlier in this post, conventional engine oils burn off far easier than thermally stable, heat resistant synthetic lubricants.
 Conventional oils simply create too much emission pollution.
 As the lighter oils and conventional oils burn off, thicker oils are left behind, which leads to unwanted engine deposits.
-That cause piston rings to stick and oil to blow by.
+That causes piston rings to stick and oil to blow-by.

-This negative viscous cycle caused by conventional oils greatly reduce engine life, has a negative effect on fuel quality, and increases air pollution.
+This negative vicious cycle caused by conventional oils greatly reduces engine life, has a negative effect on fuel quality, and increases air pollution.

 Technically speaking, synthetic lubricants are naturally slippery due to their uniform molecular structure.
 Synthetic base stock oils are very slippery and flow with minimal friction.
 It has been proven in many tests that synthetic lubricants can improve fuel economy by over 6%.

 By consuming less fuel you have a product that contributes to energy conservation.
-By extending drain intervals, synthetic lubricants are preventing billions of quarts of oil from being emitted into the air.
+One of the major environmental advantages of synthetic motor oil is that by extending drain intervals, synthetic lubricants are preventing billions of quarts of oil from being emitted into the air.

 In summary, to answer the question “does my car need synthetic oil?”, the answer is a most definite YES!
 Vehicles require a huge investment.
 To maximize the return on investment, high-performance synthetic oils provide you and your vehicle the best opportunities for getting the maximum performance and life out of your car.